What Is a Meteor Shower?

 Sometimes, meteors occur in clusters known as a meteor shower.

 Since meteoroids that create a meteor shower all move on a parallel path, and at the same velocity, they seem to originate from a single point in the sky to observers on Earth.
 This point is known as the radiant.
 By convention, meteor showers, especially the regular ones are named after the constellation that the radiant lies in.

-Prominent Meteor showers
+Prominent Meteor Showers

 While meteors can occur at any time of the year, some meteor showers occur at the same time every year.
 Some of the more famous meteor showers have been observed by humans for hundreds and thousands of years.

-The Draconid shower, occurs every October, peaking around October 7-8.
+The Draconid meteor shower, occurs every October, peaking around October 7-8.
 The name of this shower comes from the constellation Draco the Dragon.

-The Orionid shower, which is also associated with debris from Halley’s comet, occurs every October, peaking around October 21-22.
+The Orionid meteor shower, which is also associated with debris from Halley’s comet, occurs every October, peaking around October 21-22.
 The name of this shower comes from the constellation Orion.